 Most recently a senior civil servant with the Skills Funding Agency in the Department for Business, Innovation and Skills, I was appointed Principal and Chief Executive of Leicester College in January 2013.
 I currently chair the Student Loans Company's Advanced Learning Loans Stakeholder Group, the Leicester and Leicestershire Principals' Group and I am Chair of the Members of a Multi-Academy Trust in the city.
-I live in Lutterworth with my husband Mark, an artist, and my son.

 Cllr.
 Peter Bedford